Common English Mistakes Non-Native Writers Make in Research Papers

 Common examples

-• Introduction: "participants."
-Methods: "subjects."
-Results: "respondents."
-Discussion: "individuals."
+• Population drift: Introduction uses "participants."
+Methods uses "subjects."
+Results uses "respondents."
+Discussion uses "individuals."
 Pick one term and use it throughout.

-• Methods: "sleep duration."
-Results: "total sleep time."
-Discussion: "hours of sleep."
+• Variable drift: Methods uses "sleep duration."
+Results uses "total sleep time."
+Discussion uses "hours of sleep."
 Use one term for one variable throughout the manuscript.

 The fix

 For each key variable, construct, or concept in your paper, choose one term and use it consistently from introduction through discussion.
 Before submitting, use the Find function in Word to search for each synonym you might have used and replace it with your chosen term.
-Pay particular attention to variables measured in the study, population terms (participants, subjects, respondents), and the name of your theoretical framework or construct of interest.
+Pay particular attention to variables measured in the study, population terms, and the name of your theoretical framework or construct of interest.

 10. Imprecise Limitations Sections